 Speaking of hidden storage… above our stove!
 The range hood cover!
 We had just wanted it cased in for looks.
 We thought it would be a box and that was it.
 We didn’t know that they had made it a cupboard that opened with a touch latch.
 It’s more secret storage!
 We keep our liquors up here and it’s perfect.

 We loved having open shelving in our last kitchen.
 We knew we wanted to find a way to incorporate it again for our basic dishes (so convenient!).
 I also wanted to balance all the windows on the one side of the room by keeping it open on the other.
 We chose to use a natural wood colour to keep in consistent with the floor.
+These were made by the same company that made our cabinets.

 I really should make a whole post on styling practical kitchen open shelving but the basics are just having dishes that you like to display.
 For me that means PLAIN WHITE.
 Ha!
 I’m so easy to please.
 In our last house, this meant IKEA.
 I thought the budget pieces couldn’t be beat but they really didn’t hold up well at all.
 Almost all of them were chipped and every single plate and bowl and black marks from cutlery.
 We decided that we would upgrade and I’m completely in love with these pieces.